Is Depression Contagious? Understanding Mental Health Conditions And Treatment Options

 Depression is a mental illness in the DSM-5 characterized by persistent sadness and loss of interest in activities accompanied by a low mood.
 One might experience several symptoms alongside depression, including increased or decreased appetite, feelings of hopelessness, trouble sleeping, and difficulty concentrating.
-To be diagnosed with major depressive disorder, the individual must experience persistent symptoms of depression for a period of at least two weeks.
+To be diagnosed with major depressive disorder, the individual must experience persistent symptoms of depression for at least two weeks.

 Although depression is a common mental health condition impacting over 280 million people worldwide, many people don't know how this condition can impact those living with it and the people in their lives.
 If you're wondering if depression is contagious, looking at statistics in psychology could be helpful.